 You Are Not Guilty Until You Are Convicted™

-While laws prohibiting the sale or consumption of marijuana have been relaxing around the country, possession of marijuana in Wisconsin and substances containing any amount of THC (the active ingredient in marijuana) remain illegal for any purpose.
+Possession of marijuana or substances containing THC is illegal for any purpose in Wisconsin.
 Even marijuana which has been legally prescribed in a state which allows medical marijuana becomes contraband in Wisconsin.

 Possession of THC Wisconsin Statute

 Under the Wisconsin Controlled Substances Act THC is considered a Schedule I Controlled Substance in the same category as LSD, heroin, and PCP.
 Schedule I substances are considered under the law to have no accepted medical application, regardless of out-of-state prescription orders.
 These distinctions are especially important for visitors from states where the laws are more lenient.

 Milwaukee Drug Possession Lawyers

 Just minutes from Milwaukee, Kenosha and Waukesha, drug possession lawyer Tom Grieve has achieved a remarkable record for getting possession charges dropped or reduced.
 When you or someone you know is facing drug possession or drug smuggling charges in Wisconsin you need a highly experienced Milwaukee criminal defense attorney who will produce a case-winning drug defense strategy.
 Our Milwaukee lawyers perform a detailed case analysis to evaluate the evidence, protect your rights, and produce the best drug defense options.